How to Use the Mushbag: All-In-One Mushroom Grow Kit Guide

 STEP 2.
 HARVEST MULTIPLE FLUSHES

-Your grow is finished once mushrooms no longer grow or the substrate eventually succumbs to contaminated.
+Your grow is finished once mushrooms no longer grow or the substrate eventually succumbs to contamination.
 Dispose of the spent substrate in a compost heap.